Institution of Engineers in Scotland: Digitisation programme

-IESIS has a significant collection of engineering papers and other materials in its archives.
+IES has a significant collection of engineering papers and other materials in its archives.
 Since 2013, there has been a programme to digitise all Transactions of the Institution from its earliest days so that these may be made available as a reference resource.

 Scottish Engineering Hall of Fame

-In 2011, IESIS launched a new initiative, The Scottish Engineering Hall of Fame, to celebrate Scotland's tradition of engineering and shipbuilding.
+In 2011, IES launched a new initiative, The Scottish Engineering Hall of Fame, to celebrate Scotland's tradition of engineering and shipbuilding.
 It provides role models for young people considering careers in engineering.

 The first seven inductees were announced by President Gordon Masterton at the Institution's annual James Watt Dinner in September 2011.
-As of 2019, there have been 39 names added to the Hall of Fame, nine of whom were living inductees: Douglas Anderson (retinal imaging), Hugh Gill (bionic hand), Thomas Graham Brown (ultrasound scanner), Sir Donald Miller (electric power supply system), James Goodfellow (automated teller machine), Sir Duncan Michael (structural engineer and business leader), Craig Clark (satellite engineer), Naeem Hussain (bridge engineer) and Gordon McConnell (aircraft engineer).
-To date there have been four female inductees, Dorothée Pullinger, Anne Gillespie Shaw, Victoria Drummond and Mary Fergusson.
+As of 2024, there have been 60 names added to the Hall of Fame, 14 of whom were living inductees (in alphabetical order): Douglas Anderson (retinal imaging), Thomas Graham Brown (ultrasound scanner), Craig Clark (satellite engineer), James Goodfellow (automated teller machine), Hugh Gill (bionic hand), Naeem Hussain (bridge engineer), Carol Marsh (electronics engineer), Gordon McConnell (aircraft engineer), Sir Jim McDonald (electrical power engineer and University leader), Sir Duncan Michael (structural engineer and business leader), Sir Donald Miller (electrical power engineer and business leader), David Milne (electronics pioneer and business leader), Ian Ritchie (computing engineer and business leader), Stephen Salter (wave power pioneer).

+To date there have been six female inductees, Dorothée Pullinger, Anne Gillespie Shaw, Victoria Drummond, Mary Fergusson, Anne Neville and Carol Marsh.

 The Hall of Fame panel encourages nominations from the public as well as members.